KAN-Team/Simulately/README.md

 </details>

+***

 ## 2) Newspaper Seller Simulation

-Newspaper Seller Simulation is a full simulation desktop system that simulate newspaper seller operations
+Newspaper Seller Simulation is a full simulation desktop system that simulates newspaper seller operations

 in different days `Good`, `Fair`, `Poor` such as:
 - Daily Profit.